ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/api-reference/auxiliary-iExtendedResult.md

 description: This page shows the iExtendedResult Class of Dynamsoft Barcode Reader for iOS SDK.
 keywords: iExtendedResult, class, api reference, objective-c, oc, swift
 needAutoGenerateSidebar: true
-needGenerateH3Content: true
 ---

-# iExtendedResult
+# Class iExtendedResult

-Stores the extended result.
+`iExtendedResult` is the extension of the class [`iTextResult`](auxiliary-iTextResult.md).
+It stores the extended result information.

 ## Typedefs